Lighthouses of the United States: New Jersey

 Reef (Kate's Light)

-lighthouse painted brown, upper half white, lantern black.
-J. Stephen Conn's photo is at right, Trabas has a photo, Tom Link has another
+of lighthouse painted brown, upper half white, lantern black.
+J. Stephen Conn's photo is at right, Trabas has Rainer Arndt's photo, Tom Link has another

-Dirden has a photo, and Google has a satellite
+Dirden has a photo, Rich Goldstein has a distant street view from the New Jersey shore, and Google has a satellite

 Walker (1846-1931), its legendary keeper, who tended the light